OrchardCMS/OrchardDoc/docs/Documentation/Visual-Studio-extensions-and-snippets.markdown

   * **Lombiq Orchard Visual Studio Extension**: Visual Studio extension with many features and templates frequently used by the [Lombiq](http://lombiq.com) developers.
 Contains Orchard-related as well as generic goodies.
 Repository: [https://github.com/Lombiq/Lombiq-Orchard-Visual-Studio-Extension](https://github.com/Lombiq/Lombiq-Orchard-Visual-Studio-Extension).
   * **Orchardizer**: an extension for Visual Studio 2013 and above by [Harry Westbrook](http://arkleseizure.net) that reduces development of Orchard modules to a bunch of textboxes and some sporadic clicks.
 Repository: [https://github.com/Hazzamanic/orchardizer](https://github.com/Hazzamanic/orchardizer).
-  * **VS Constructor Field Refactoring rule**: an extension by [Sebastien Ros](http://sebastienros.com/) to generate a private readonly field based on a constructor parameter.
+  * **VS Constructor Field Refactoring rule**: an extension by [Sébastien Ros](http://sebastienros.com/) to generate a private readonly field based on a constructor parameter.
 Repository: [https://github.com/sebastienros/vsconstructorfield](https://github.com/sebastienros/vsconstructorfield).

 ### Visual Studio Snippets